Anmol012/Knowledge-Assistant/readme.md

 - MySQL data is persisted in the `mysql_data` Docker volume
 - LanceDB data is persisted in the `lancedb_data` Docker volume
+- Ollama models are persisted in the `ollama_data` Docker volume

+## Performance Notes

+- Gemma 2B model requires ~2GB RAM for inference
+- First response may be slower as the model loads
+- Subsequent responses are faster due to model caching

 ## Development